|David A. Jett, Ph.D.|

 Years 2-5 similar and stepwise leading to the ultimate goal of identifying a lead compound ready for advanced development

-Example B. Hypothetical advanced development of lead compound to be used as a cyanide antidote.
+Example B. Hypothetical development and optimization of lead compound to be used as a cyanide antidote.

 01 Milestone #1: Demonstrate efficacy in reducing lethality when administered at 20 minutes after cyanide challenge.
 12 months.

 Criteria for success: Reduction in lethality in mice by 50% when the candidate is administered (IM) 20 minutes following an acute LCt50 dose of HCN via inhalation.
 Efficacy is evaluated at 24 h after exposure.